Ayodhya land deal: AAP's Sanjay Singh claims house 'attacked' by BJP supporters | Politics

 AAP MP Sanjay Singh on Tuesday claimed his house here was ''attacked'' by BJP supporters for highlighting the alleged corruption in the purchase of a piece of land in Ayodhya by the Ram temple trust.

-According to Aam Aadmi Party (AAP) sources, the nameplate of Singh's house in North Avenue locality, a high-security area, was defaced by two persons and they tried to forcibly enter the premises.
+According to Aam Aadmi Party (AAP) sources, the nameplate of Singh's house in North Avenue locality, a high-security area, was blackened by two people who also tried to forcibly enter the premises.

-Police said the two have been arrested and Singh wasn't attacked or physically assaulted.
+Taking to Twitter, Singh said, ''My house has been attacked.
+Listen carefully BJP supporters, no matter how much hooliganism you indulge in, I will not allow the funds collected for constructing the Ram temple to be stolen even if I am killed.''
+Reacting, Delhi BJP spokesperson Praveen Shankar Kapoor in a tweet called it a ''scripted drama''.

+Kapoor said, ''Yesterday, he tried to malign Ram Mandir construction, today he claimed attack on house, everything is a scripted drama''.

 The land, he claimed, was purchased from people who had brought it for Rs 2 crore just minutes before.
-The senior AAP leader also sought a probe by the Central Bureau of Investigation and the Enforcement Directorate into the matter.
+The senior AAP leader also sought a probe into the matter by the Central Bureau of Investigation and the Enforcement Directorate.

-The AAP sources said the nameplate of Singh's house was blackened by two persons.
-They raised slogans and tried to enter the premises forcibly.

-Deputy Commissioner of Police (New Delhi) Deepak Yadav said two persons, who were earlier detained in connection with the incident, have been arrested.
+Deputy Commissioner of Police (New Delhi) Deepak Yadav said two people have been detained in connection with the incident.

-''An FIR has been registered under sections 188/34 of the Indian Penal Code and Section-3 of Delhi Prevention of Defacement of Property Act, 2007.
-Two persons have been arrested and further investigation is on,'' he tweeted.
+''An attempt was made to deface the nameplate at the residence of Sanjay Singh, MP.
+Two people have been detained in this regard.
+No physical injury has been caused to anyone.
+Further investigation is on,'' he tweeted.

-The Delhi Police tweeted, ''No attack or physical assault has taken place on Hon'ble Member of Parliament (Sanjay Singh).''
-The Ram temple trust, according to sources, sent its explanation over the land deal controversy to the Union government on Sunday night, saying it did not pay more than the going rate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)